deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-14/bb-debugging-mvc-applications.md

 When the debugger breaks on an exception, you can inspect the application state and control execution, just as when a breakpoint is hit.

 ## Using Edit and Continue
 There is a feature in Visual Studio debugging known as *Edit and Continue*.
 This feature consists of editing the source code while the application is in break mode.
 This feature applies the changes, recompiles and re-create the application's state in break mode.

+### Enabling Edit and Continue
 <!--
 Chapter 14: Overview of MVC Projects
     # Debugging MVC Applications
         ## Using Edit and Continue (363-366)
+            ### Enabling Edit and Continue
 -->
-### Enabling Edit and Continue

 ### Modifying the Project
 ### Editing and Continuing